What is Moab?

 Fairshare scheduling allows historical resource usage to affect job priority decisions.
 Administrators can set target usage goals for each user, group, class, or service group.
 Moab tracks class usage and gives priority to other job classes when one job class exceeds its usage goals.

-At IU, Moab's fairshare mechanism records daily usage on Quarry, Mason, and Big Red, and then uses data from the previous seven days to adjust job priorities.
+At IU, Moab's fairshare mechanism records daily usage on Big Red II, Quarry, and Mason, and then uses data from the previous seven days to adjust job priorities.
 A .80 decay factor is applied to reduce the impact of previous data by 20% each day.
 Each usage class (usually a username) is assigned a goal of 5% usage.
 When a user exceeds the usage goal, that user's jobs are then given lower scheduling priority.

 To display Moab's fairshare scheduling usage table, use the